Is this a “jock” environment?

 What do my membership fees get me?

-Our access to the Wanderers Rugby Club facilities include well maintained grass fields, new state of the art scrum machines, the best tackle and impact bags, coaching and conditioning material for our coaches to utilise in building the coaching plans and helps to offset coasts of the consumables in managing the club (like rugby balls).
+Our access to the Diggers Rugby Club facilities include well maintained grass fields, new state of the art scrum machines, the best tackle and impact bags, coaching and conditioning material for our coaches to utilise in building the coaching plans and helps to offset coasts of the consumables in managing the club (like rugby balls).

-We are an affiliate and feeder club into Wanderers Rugby Club.
+We are an affiliate and feeder club into Diggers Rugby Club.
 They are one of the oldest rugby clubs in the country and boast 34 previous Springboks through their long history.
 We have a separate identity but have access to all their facilities, equipment, clubhouse and brilliant coaching staff and material.
 We know being affiliated to a club of this stature will help us achieve our goals of being a good home of rugby and a leading example of gay and inclusive rugby.

 Is there paperwork involved?